 Assuming good weather, you’ll get to see planets, star clusters and nebulae and the Milky Way itself, as well as many other galaxies.
 If you like, you can bring a picnic dinner and a blanket or folding chairs, and/or your own telescope, if you own one and feel like carrying it.
 We have outside 120VAC power, if you need it for your telescope drive, but you will need your own extension cord and plug strip.
 If you want to camp out or otherwise stay until dawn, feel free!

-Warning: While we do have bottled drinking water (and will have hot water and the makings for tea, cocoa & coffee) and we do have hand sanitizer, we do not have running water; and, our “toilet” is of the composting variety.
+Warning: While we do have bottled drinking water (and will have hot water and the makings for tea, cocoa & coffee) and we do have hand sanitizer, we do not have running water; and, our “toilet” is an outhouse of the composting variety.
 Plus, you may want to consider bug spray, since we are completely surrounded and protected by woods.
 Do check carefully for ticks when you get home.
 If you do apply insect repellent while visiting, please keep the spray downwind from anybody’s telescopes!!